fmcnallyi3/it_anisotropy/time_scramble/README.md

 This is the directory for the creation of daily and merged fits files, using the time scrambling method to produce background maps.

-Code was compiled with Juan Carlos' py2-v1 cvmfs project (${CVMFS}/users/juancarlos/tools/py2-v1/setup.sh) and an old installation of offline software (/data/user/fmcnally/offline/V04-08-00/build/env-shell.sh).
+Code currently designed to be compiled with Juan Carlos' py2-v1 cvmfs project (${CVMFS}/users/juancarlos/tools/py2-v1/setup.sh) and an old installation of offline software (/data/user/fmcnally/offline/V04-08-00/build/env-shell.sh).
 Both are hard-coded into the submission script (maker.py)

-It includes:
+## Files

+`Makefile`
+- Instructions for C++ compilation

+`maker.py`
+- Wrapper script for cluster submission of TimeScramble

+`merger.py`
+- Merge daily output files into annual skymaps

+`pysubmit.py`
+- Job submission to cluster

+`README.md`
-- README.md : this file
+- This file

-- Makefile : compile time scrambling code

-- TimeScramble.cc : create and save data and background maps
+`SimpleDST``

-- SimpleDST : ROOT classes for accessing SimpleDST and trigger event information
+- ROOT classes for accessing SimpleDST and trigger event information

+`TimeScramble.cc`
+- Create and save data and time-scrambled background maps

+`TS-Tester.ipynb`
-- maker.py : wrapper script for cluster submission of TimeScramble
+- Jupyter notebook for comparison of time-scrambling and direct integration